 Take a look at the full list and let me know if there are others you would suggest including.

 Goodreads also has a list of Best Books for Medical Students.
 In addition, the Daily Beast has an excellent article about books written by doctors.
 A medical student at Stanford has also recommended specific books for medical students.
-Finally, STAT has come out with a list of 39 health and science books.
+STAT has come out with a list of 39 health and science books.
+The Association of American Medical Colleges also came out with a book of summer reads for premed students and physicians.
 For an overview of the US health care system I suggest The Health Care Handbook.

 –Liza Thompson, Expert Medical School Admissions Consultant